Cyphrme/Style/styleGuide.md

     var newPersons = 1;

 ####Casing
 **Casing** should always be **camel casing**.
-Classes, and things like classes, should always be upper camel case (Pascal case) and begin with an upper capital letter.
+Classes, and things like classes, should always be upper camel case (Pascal case) and begin with a capital letter.
 If classes are saved to a file, the file should have the same name as the class.

 Things like functions, methods, and variable names should be normal camel case and begin with a lowercase letter.
 Acronyms should be treated as one word with only the first character capitalized.

 Constants and Globals should be ALL CAPS and underscores should be used to break up words.

 Packages should be all lowercase with no underscores or dashes.

-Avoid Hungarian Notation, putting datatypes in names, where possible.
+Avoid Hungarian notation and putting references to datatypes in names where possible.

 ###Encoding
 ####Line Endings